 If the muntins or munions, the dividers in a window, are also broken, you’re best off replacing the entire window and not just the glass.

 With wood windows, replacement should happen if the wood frame begins to rot.
 While some rot can be remediated with a patch, severe decay compromises the integrity of the window.
-Window replacement companies can recommend wood windows that match a home’s historical character, which is your best bet to preserve the value of an older house.
+Window replacement companies can recommend wood windows that will preserve your history as much as Union Station.

 If your existing windows are nearing the end of their lifespan, 15 years or older, replacing them when the glass breaks may save you money in the long run.
 If you’ve got low-quality windows that are drafty and energy inefficient, this your chance to upgrade to a higher quality model you like.

 Window replacement technology is continually advancing.
-Features such as improved security latching, sealants, vinyl window construction, and solar protection result in more durable, easy to use windows and efficiency gains for your home energy bills.
+Features such as improved security latching, sealants, vinyl window construction, and solar protection result in more durable, easy to use windows and you can use the savings on your gas bill for more important things, like a backyard barbeque.

 Protecting Replacement Windows